-Any rural or interim roadway sections developed without curbs (and with roadside drainage ditches) must complete the ditch construction with the installation of sod or other approved erosion control blanket within the ditch area.
+Any rural or interim roadway sections developed without curbs (and with roadside drainage ditches) must complete the ditch construction with the installation of sod, erosion control blanket, hydro mulch, or approved equivalent within the ditch area.
 The profile grade of the ditch shall be maintained at a minimum slope of one (1) percent and a maximum slope of five (5) percent.
-The side slopes of the ditches outside of the relight-of-w-way shall be a minimum of 4:1 and meet any specific criteria of the Local Entity Storm Water Utility.
+The side slopes of the ditches outside of the right-of-way shall be a minimum of 4:1 and meet any specific criteria of the Local Entity Storm Water Utility.
 Flatter slopes may be considered when a paved invert is designed for the ditch bottom.